OriPoria/boto-model-py/README.md

 ```shell
 bmpy input response
 ```
-5. The response model is generated with base class called `ListBucketsResponse` and I can import it in my project, and load the response into the base class.
+5. The response module is under generated under the `output_path` folder, with the with a class called `ListBucketsResponse`.
+You can import it in the project, and load the response into the base class.
 Then using all pydantic base class feature is easy.
 ```python
 import boto3